troglobit/uftpd/README.md

 *Seriously*, we do not advise you to ignore any security aspect of your installation.
-If security is a concern for you, consider using another TFTP/FTP server!
+If security is a concern for you, consider using another FTP/TFTP server!

 That being said, a lot of care has been taken to lock down and secure uftpd by default.
-So, if you refrain from symlinking stuff from your home directory and carefully set up strict permissions on that directory, then uftpd is likely as secrure as any other TFTP/FTP server.
+So, if you refrain from symlinking stuff from your home directory and carefully set up strict permissions on that directory, then uftpd is likely as secrure as any other FTP/TFTP server.

 Download
 --------

-uftpd depends on two other projects to build from source, [libuEv][] and [lite][].
-See their respective README's for details, but there should be no real surprises, both are configure + make and make install ...
+uftpd depend on two other projects to build from source, [libuEv][] and [lite][].
+See their respective README's for details, there should be no real surprises, both use the familiar configure, make, make install.

 Alternatively, instead of building from source, you can try the latest [pre-built package][.deb] from [the FTP][] &mdash; or build and install